uditiarora/InstaMuch-vscode-theme/README.md

 # InstaMuch
-It is a vs code theme inspired by colors in the Instagram logo(shades of purple, pink, orange and peach).
+It is a VS code theme inspired by colors in the Instagram logo(shades of purple, pink, orange and peach).

 ## Manual Installation